-Effective for resource determination made for the month of May 1991 and any subsequent months, unspent payments received from a fund established by a State to aid victims of crime are excluded from resources for 9 months.

-To be excluded from resources under this provision, the individual must demonstrate that the payment was compensation for expenses incurred or losses suffered as the result of crime.

-Interest earned on unspent victim's compensation payments is not excluded from income or resources by this provision (S0830.500).
+1. 7 The Exclusion Effective for resource determination made for the month of May 1991 and any subsequent months, unspent payments received from a fund established by a State to aid victims of crime are excluded from resources for 9 months.
+To be excluded from resources under this provision, the individual must demonstrate that the payment was compensation for expenses incurred or losses suffered as the result of crime. ι nterest on Jnspent Payments Interest earned on unspent victim's compensation payments is not excluded from income or resources by this provision (S0830.500).
+B. Clair edureInitial ns and Post- bility When to Develop Develop this exclusion only when an individual alleges the receipt of compensation excludable under this provision and the exclusion would permit eligibility. a evelopment nd Documentation If an individual alleges that his or her resources include unspent victim's compensation payments, ask the individual to submit evidence that: 1 verifies the source, date(s), and amount(s) of such payment(s); and establishes that the payment was paid as compensation for expenses incurred or losses suffered as the result of a crime.

-B. Procedure--Initial Claims and Post-Eligibility

-Develop this exclusion only when an individual alleges the receipt of compensation excludable under this provision and the exclusion would permit eligibility.

-If an individual alleges that his or her resources include unspent victim's compensation payments, ask the individual to submit evidence that:

-- verifies the source, date(s), and amount(s) of such payment(s); and - establishes that the payment was paid as compensation for expenses incurred or losses suffered as the result of a crime.

 Obtain a statement as to the date(s) and amount(s) or any account deposits corresponding to the victim's compensation payment(s).
-Assist the individual as necessary.

-3. Acceptable Evidence

-Accept the following as evidence establishing that the payment was paid for expenses incurred or losses suffered as the result of a crime:

-- a letter or check stub accompanying the payment indicating the reason for the payment; - a subsequent letter requested by the claimant/recipient to clarify the reason for the payment; or - any other document indicating the reason for the payment.
+Assist the individual as necessary. cceptable Evidence Accept the following as evidence establishing that the payment was paid for expenses incurred or losses suffered as the result of a crime: • a letter or check stub accompanying the payment indicating the reason for the payment: the payment; a subsequent letter requested by the claimant/recipient to clarify the reason for the payment; orany other document indicating the reason for the payment.
 If the individual is unable to submit acceptable evidence, attempt to obtain the needed information over the phone through a contact with the agency that issued the victims' compensation payment.

-C. Reference
+C. Refe rence Commingled funds, S1130.700.

-Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 August 1 1994 Subchapter Subject Page ending with Page M1130.000 ABD RESOURCE EXCLUSIONS S1130.670 72
+Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 August 1994 Subchapter Subject Page ending wi ith Page M1130.000 ABD RESOURCE EXCLUSIONS S1130).670 72